knowmics-lab/RNAdetector/README.md

-# RNAdetector: a user-friendly and stand-alone software for RNA-Seq data analysis
+# RNAdetector: a free user-friendly and stand-alone software for RNA-Seq data analysis
 <img src="logo/logoRNAdetectorBlack.png" width="300" hight="200"><img src="logo/unict-logo-png-3.png" width="200" hight="100">

 ***RNAdetector*** is a user-friendly software for the analysis of protein-coding genes and ncRNAs from RNA-Seq data